BallAerospace/COSMOS/_docs/tools.md

 ### UNIQUE_IGNORE

 The UNIQUE_IGNORE keyword is used in conjunction with UNIQUE_ONLY to control which items should be checked for changing values.
-This list of telemetry items (not target names or packet names) always includes the COSMOS metadata items named RECEIVED_TIMEFORMATTED and RECEIVED_SECONDS.
+This list of telemetry items (not target names or packet names) always includes the COSMOS metadata items named PACKET_TIMEFORMATTED, PACKET_TIMESECONDS, RECEIVED_TIMEFORMATTED and RECEIVED_SECONDS.
 This is because these items will always change from packet to packet which would cause them to ALWAYS be printed if UNIQUE_ONLY was used.
 To avoid this, but still include time stamps in the output, UNIQUE_IGNORE includes these items.
 If you have a similar telemetry item that you want to display in the output, but not be used to determine uniqueness, use this keyword.

 <table>
 <tbody>